 Our immigration policy is badly in need of reform, particularly the part that creates obstacles to legal immigration for productive, skilled and/or educated people who would be net-positive contributors to our economy and our society.

-Furthermore, there’s no question that security concerns about refugees and the ever-present menace of “terrorism” are mostly overblown demagoguery from populists pandering to a xenophobic underclass.
+Furthermore, there’s no question that security concerns about refugees and the ever-present menace of “terrorism” are exaggerated demagoguery from populists pandering to a xenophobic underclass.

 At the same time, to listen to some Libertarians one would have it that the doors should simply swing open.
 In an ideal world, perhaps.
 In our non-ideal world, no developed country can sustain a totally unbridled influx of unskilled economic migrants—not so long as that country has public infrastructure and services upon which those people make demands, anyway.